CHL

 Go to the Texas DPS website and register online.

-• $140 - New License (5 years)
+• $140 - Standard State License Fee (5 year license)

-• Free - Active Military
+• Free - Reduced State License Fee For Active Military (5 year license)

 Get Your Electronic Fingerprints